tonymullen/ups-website/src/partials/f15plp/hw/pair-haskell-description.html.md

 cacheable: false
 ```

+## Bert Bos Puzzle, Haskell version

+Once again you'll tackle the [Bert Bos Puzzle](/~tmullen/pages/bertspel).

+This time, you will (hopefully) begin armed with some insight into how to break down the task from having solved it in Prolog.
+But as you'll see, the languages are different enough that it's not entirely trivial to convert your results from one language to the other.

+Doing the same exercise in both languages should help you to get a deeper understanding of the similarities and differences between the languages.
+As you carry out this exercise, think about how you might approach it in an object-oriented imperative language such as Java.
+Consider whether the task lends itself to one or another style of programming.

 ## Submitting

-Write all the predicates and facts for this assignment in one file, called
+Title the file
-<span style="font-family: 'Courier New', Courier, 'Lucida Sans Typewriter', 'Lucida Typewriter', monospace;">hwk4-&lt;your_name&gt;.plg</span>.
-Separate the code for each exercise within the file with comments indicating which code goes with which exercise.
-Put your own name in a comment at the top of the file.
+<span class="codefont">bertsgame-&lt;partner1LastName_partner2LastName&gt;.hs</span>.
+Put your full names in a comment at the top of the file.
 Like so:

-<pre>%Your Name
+<pre>-- Partner1 Name
-%
-%Exercise 1

-...

-%Exercise 2
+-- Partner 2 Name
+--

 ...